oracle/terraform-provider-oci/website/docs/d/database_exadata_infrastructures.html.markdown

 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Exadata infrastructure.
 * `infini_band_network_cidr` - The CIDR block for the Exadata InfiniBand interconnect.
 * `lifecycle_details` - Additional information about the current lifecycle state.
+* `maintenance_slo_status` - A field to capture ‘Maintenance SLO Status’ for the Exadata infrastructure with values ‘OK’, ‘DEGRADED’.
+Default is ‘OK’ when the infrastructure is provisioned.
 * `maintenance_window` - The scheduling details for the quarterly maintenance window.
 Patching and system updates take place during the maintenance window.
 	* `days_of_week` - Days during the week when maintenance should be performed.
 		* `name` - Name of the day of the week.